 Bonino scored 15 goals and had 39 points in 75 games before being traded to the Pittsburgh Penguins for Brandon Sutter in the offseason.
 Sbisa may have been one of the worst defensemen on one of the league’s worst teams during his time in Vancouver before the Vegas Golden Knights selected him in the expansion draft.
 The Canucks selected Jared McCann with the Ducks’ 2014 first-round pick, then traded McCann to the Florida Panthers in a trade involving Erik Gudbranson.
 They traded the Ducks 2014 third-round pick to the New York Rangers for Derek Dorsett.

 This trade did not go as either side had hoped.
 Kesler didn’t win the Stanley Cup and is on long-term IR.
-His demands put Benning in a tough spot due to his short trade list, and the trade resulted in the Canucks ending up with only Sutter and Tanner Pearson in 2019-20, which is pretty underwhelming considering the caliber of player that Kesler was.
-Although Pearson has been great this season, Sutter has not been impressive over the past five seasons.
+His demands put Benning in a tough spot due to his short trade list, and the trade resulted in the Canucks ending up with only Sutter and Tanner Pearson in 2019-20, which is pretty underwhelming considering the calibre of player that Kesler was.
+Although Pearson has had his moments, Sutter has not been impressive during his time with the club.

 Signing Radim Vrbata